-You’ll need to purchase non owner SR22 insurance Wyoming if your driver’s license is suspended and you don’t own a vehicle.
+You’ll need to get non owner SR22 insurance Wyoming if you have a suspended driver’s license don’t own a vehicle.
 You must file a Wyoming SR22 insurance certificate to start the process of license reinstatement.
-In Wyoming, non owner SR22 insurance is usually required for a period of three to five years.
-SR22 is a financial responsibility form that your insurance provider submits to the Wyoming Department of Transportation (DOT).
+Wyoming requires drivers to maintain non owner SR22 insurance for three to five years.
+SR22 is a financial responsibility form your insurance provider attaches to a non-owner policy and files with the Wyoming Department of Transportation (DOT).

 Facts about non owner SR22 insurance Wyoming:

 - Only for individuals who do not own a vehicle

 - Written for one person only – the policyholder

 - Non owner insurance provides liability only coverage; you cannot add comprehensive or collision coverage since you are not insuring a vehicle

 - Does not cover household vehicles

 - Will not cover vehicles the policyholder can drive frequently